 Wild turkeys still visit us every day to eat black oil sunflower seeds that we scatter for them in the field by the barn.
 It’s mating season and the “Toms” can be seen all puffed up strutting around the hens trying to impress them.
 If you’d like to know more about wild turkeys, please click here to read my blog “Seasons of New England Part 3” where I write more about them.
 I know you’ll find it both informative and quite interesting.

 Looking for something interesting to do this spring? if you’ll be in New England, I’ve got some great weekend ideas for you.

 - Take the kids to the Children’s Museum, Science Museum or the Museum of Natural History.

 - Visit the Aquarium in a city near you.
 The New England Aquarium in Boston has been a favorite of ours over the years and is a must stop if you’re in town or the perfect destination spot after a fantastic meal at the infamous Union Oyster House, America’s oldest restaurant.
 Check out the booths where you will see little signs of what famous person sat in that exact booth, enjoying a meal, even hundreds of years ago.
 The oyster bar as well as the booths are in the same spot they were in 1826.

 - Home shows are popular in the spring and will get you juiced up with great ideas for those home improvements you’ve been putting off.
 You know who you are.

 - Surprise someone and take in a flower show.

 - How about white water rafting?
 Been there…done that…never again.
-My raft’s name was “Pure Screaming Hell”.
+I went on a wild trip down the mighty Penobscot in Maine on a raft named “Pure Screaming Hell”.

 - There are outdoor antique shows to wander through and maybe pick up something you can’t live without.